Broken Bone or Bad Sprain? Know the Right Next Step.

 Is pain or swelling normal while healing?

 Some pain and swelling are common in the early days.
-It settles down.
 Keep the limb raised and follow cast instructions.
-If swelling keeps increasing, come back immediately.
+If swelling keeps increasing, fingers or toes become numb/blue/cold, pain becomes severe, or the cast feels too tight, seek urgent review.
 Don't wait.

 When can I return to work or travel?